 This proxy is solicited on behalf of the Board of Directors.
-The undersigned hereby appoints Dennis Woods, David Kinross, and Robert Oberg as proxy holders with full power of substitution, to represent, vote and act with respect to all shares of common stock of United Security Bancshares which the undersigned would be entitled to vote at the meeting of shareholders to be held on May 17, 2023 at 6:00 p.m.
+The undersigned hereby appoints Dennis Woods, David Kinross, and Robert Oberg as proxy holders with full power of substitution, to represent, vote and act with respect to all shares of common stock of United Security Bancshares which the undersigned would be entitled to vote at the meeting of shareholders to be held on May 15, 2024 at 6:00 p.m.
 (PDT), at United Security Bancshares' corporate office, located at 2126 Inyo Street, Fresno, California, or any adjournments thereof, with all the powers the undersigned would possess if personally present as indicated on the reverse side hereof.

-This proxy is solicited on behalf of the Board of Directors and may be revoked prior to its exercise by filing with the secretary of United Security Bancshares a duly executed proxy bearing a later date or an instrument revoking this proxy, by voting by Internet or by telephone after the date of the proxy submitted or by attending the meeting and voting in person.
+This proxy is solicited on behalf of the Board of Directors and may be revoked prior to its exercise by filing with the secretary of United Security Bancshares a duly executed proxy bearing a later date or an instrument revoking this proxy or by attending the meeting and voting in person.

 Vote by Internet, Telephone or Mail 24 Hours a Day, 7 Days a Week www.proxypush.com/ubfo Use the Internet to vote your proxy until 11:59 p.m.
-(PDT) on May 16, 2023.
+(PDT) on May 14, 2024.